 - maraschino cherries, halved, if you have them, kids love them

-Melt the butter or margarine in a 8” or 9” heavy ovenproof skillet or cake pan.
-Remove from heat and add brown sugar mixing and spreading over the bottom so it’s fairly evenly coated.
+Remove from heat and add brown sugar mixture and spreading over the bottom so it’s fairly evenly coated.
 Arrange the pineapple slices closely together.
-If you have the cherries place a half in each of the pineapple centers, use the rest to fill in the empty spaces or use pecans to fill around the pineapple slices.
+If you have the cherries place a half in each of the pineapple centers, use the rest to fill in the empty spaces, or use pecans to fill around the pineapple slices.
 If your kids like maraschino cherries they will love you even more.

 - 1 1/2 cups flour